Frequently Asked Questions:

 Most adult urns are a standard size made to accommodate either 200 or 220 cubic inches of cremated remains.
 A 220 cubic inch urn will usually accommodate the remains of any adult up to 193 cm tall (6' 4"), with less than 5% of the world's population exceeding this height.

 Our Voyager Urns and ash bags have a large capacity of 240 cubic inches (or about 4 litres) and will accommodate the cremated remains of any individual up to 200 cm tall (6' 6").

 No, not necessarily.
 What matters most is the height of the person not so much their weight.
 In the cremation process, all flesh and fat is completely incinerated and what remains is mostly bone matter.
 For example, if you were to take two adult males both being 183cm tall (6'), but one person weighed 77kg (170lbs) and the other person weighed 118kg (260lbs), the amount of ashes of each person will be relatively close to the same.

 Based on our experience and tests we have found that the amount of time it takes for the Voyager urn to sink averages about 2 to 4 minutes.
 The amount of time it takes can vary significantly depending on local weather and water conditions, as well as the weight of the cremated remains.
 The heavier the cremated remains, the quicker the urn will sink.
 Rough waters with substantial waves can also cause the urn to sink quicker, in some cases it can be almost immediately.

-The Voyager Urn is made up of organic materials that will biodegrade naturally over time.
+Voyager Urn products are made up of organic paper, cotton or jute materials that will biodegrade naturally over time.
 Within a week of being submerged in water the Voyager Urn will hardly be recognisable.
 Depending on local water conditions it can take anywhere between 3 to 10 weeks to completely degrade.